TokenFormer: Rethinking Transformer Scaling with Tokenized Model Parameters: Zero initialization in

 As shown in Section \ref{sec:whytokenformer}, during model scaling, initializing new key parameters to zero allows the model to continue training with minimal disruption.
 This is because zero initialization preserves the model's original output distribution, preventing significant interference to the learned representations.

-In this section, we demonstrate that the Pattention layer is invariant to newly added parameters when they are zero-initialized.
+In this section, we demonstrate that replacing the exponential function in the standard softmax with GeLU makes the Pattention layer invariant to newly added parameters when they are zero-initialized.
+This behavior cannot be achieved with the standard exponential-based softmax, as it is impossible to initialize new parameters in a way that guarantees the output scores of the newly added components are exactly zero after applying the exponential function, thereby preventing any influence on the existing parameter tokens.

 Let $X \in \mathbb{R}^d$ be the input vector, and let the Pattention layer have $n$ key-value pairs, represented as $K_P, V_P \in \mathbb{R}^{n \times d}$.
+We fix the scale factor $\tau$ and, for simplicity of formulation, temporarily set it to 1.
 The output of the Pattention layer is computed as:

+where $A$ is the score derived from $K_P \cdot X$ and $f$ is a non-linearity function, which in our formulation is set to the GeLU function~\citep{hendrycks2016gaussian}.
 When scaling the model by adding $m$ new key-value pairs with zero initialization, the output becomes:

 Since the newly added key parameters are initialized to zero, the attention mechanism does not modify the original output.
 Therefore, the output $\hat{O}$ remains identical to $O$.
 This property is advantageous for scaling models because it increases the model capacity without interrupting the well-learned distribution and the ongoing training process, leading to faster convergence.